KaarleJ/simplyfood/README.md

 # SimplyFood

 SimplyFood is a web application that serves as a platform for users to search, post, and comment on recipes.
 It was developed as a learning project.
+The app is deployed [here](https://simplyfood-kaarlej.vercel.app/).

 ## Technology Stack